orbitdb/orbitdb/docs/ENCRYPTION.md

 npm i @orbitdb/simple-encryption
 ```

-To implement encryption, initiate SimpleEncryption and pass it when opening your database:
+To use encryption, initiate SimpleEncryption with a password and pass it to OrbitDB when opening your database:

 ```js
 import { SimpleEncryption } from '@orbitdb/simple-encryption'